High School Technology

 Technology Fee

-All 1:1 participants are required to make a payment in full established by the assigned distribution day of the school.
+- All 1:1 participants are responsible for making a non-refundable, annual payment of $50, by the assigned distribution day of the school.

-If the technology fee is not received, the Parent/Guardian will be responsible for the market cost of replacement of the Chromebook, or cost for repairs.
+- If the technology fee is not received, the Parent/Guardian will be responsible for the market cost of replacement of the Chromebook or the cost of repairs.

 Taking Care of Your Chromebook